-Embracing virtual health results in improved care Bookmark has been added
+Embracing virtual health results in improved health care has been saved

 Expand rural public and commercial access to care while reducing costs